Via Ostiense is one os the best preserved necropolis in Rome with hundreds of urns containing cremated human remains.

 This field school offers a practical training program in both funerary archaeology and anthropological study of Roman cremations.

 While some experience working with human remains will be helpful, beginners are welcome to join the team.
-The first three days of each session you will be trained for the work at the site.
+The first three days you will be trained for the work at the site.
 These lessons will cover the necropolis, Roman archaeology, our project, human anatomy and osteology, cremations, etc. You will learn to conduct a micro-excavation and an anthropological study.
-All the tools and supplies you might need will be provided at the site, the only tool you might want to bring is your personal laptop.
-By the end of one session you should be able to complete the study of a Roman cremation with confidence and accuracy.
+All the tools and supplies you will need will be provided at the site, the only tool you might want to bring is your personal laptop.
+By the end of the session you should be able to complete the study of a Roman cremation with confidence and accuracy.
 Of course, the staff will always be on site to help and assist you.

 During the project, students will learn:

 · Identification and weighing of cremated bone

 · Morphological and taphonomic variation in cremated bone

 · Interpretation of cremated bone

 7:00 a 7.30 breakfast